 For example, a pharmaceutical company will be heavily focused on GCP and GMP, while a cosmetics company might have different documentation requirements related to ingredient safety and labeling.
 Your gap analysis should be scoped to address the guidelines most critical to your product type.
 This ensures you’re not just compliant in a general sense, but compliant in the ways that matter most to your business.

-Helpful Tools for Your GxP Gap Assessment
+Tools to Simplify Your GxP Assessment

 Conducting a GxP gap assessment involves a lot of detailed review and analysis, but you don’t have to do it all with manual spreadsheets and paper records.
 The right tools can streamline the entire process, making it more efficient, accurate, and manageable.
 Using dedicated software and structured templates helps you organize data, track progress, and create a clear, auditable trail of your compliance efforts.
 This not only saves time but also reduces the risk of human error that can creep in when you’re juggling countless documents and data points.